coq-community/lemma-overloading/README.md

 ## Files described in the paper

-The Coq source files for the paper How to make ad hoc proof automation less ad hoc, Journal of Functional Programming, 23(4), pp. 357-401, are described below.
+The Coq source files mentioned in the paper [How to make ad hoc proof automation less ad hoc][lessadhoc], Journal of Functional Programming 23(4), pp. 357-401, are described below.
 See also the [coqdoc presentation][coqdoc] of the files.

 ### `indom.v`